 Child travel consent form

 If one parent is traveling internationally alone with a child, you will want a Child Travel Consent form signed in the presence of a notary by the non-traveling parent.
-This isn’t officially required, but it will help you avoid any delays at border crossings.
+Although you don’t officially need this, it will help you avoid any delays at border crossings.
 A template for the form can be found here.